 Boesch Law Group changes hospital unfair business practice of charging poor, uninsured patients three to nine times more than HMO patients for the same service.

-In competitive markets where businesses perpetually strive to achieve their own objectives, where uncertainty and limited resources add pressure, conflicts are inevitable.
+In competitive markets where businesses constantly strive to achieve their own objectives, where uncertainty and limited resources add pressure, conflicts are inevitable.
 When one of Los Angeles’ largest telecommunications companies, a distributor for an international conglomerate, was terminated so the manufacturer could take over distributions, hundreds faced the loss of their jobs.
-With everything on the line, the owners turned to the Boesch Law Group.
-And when the dust settled, they had won a large judgment in New York, and the company and all its jobs were saved.
+With everything on the line, the owners turned to The Boesch Law Group.
+And when the dust settled, they had won a large judgment, and the company and all its jobs were saved.
 As the company’s business grew, with The Boesch Law Group acting as its general counsel, they received offers they could not refuse and sold the business in a multi-million dollar transaction handled by BLG that earned many millions for its owners.
 And as one owner’s family later suffered personal tragedy, The Boesch Law Group took care of them too, because here at The Boesch Law Group, clients are family.

 “Boesch, representing The Wall Street Journal, successfully led the fight to open court documents in the highly-publicized antitrust suit filed by seven states and the City of Long Beach against 17 Oil Companies, including Mobile, Exxon, Texaco and Standard.” – Los Angeles Daily Journal

-Competition is a natural foundation for private enterprise, but when competition becomes unfair, when unfair business practices tilt the scales of justice, when a competitor threatens the life of a business, or if a business is accused of these things, the Boesch Law Group is there to help.
+Competition may be a natural foundation for private enterprise, but competition also can be unfair.
+When unfair business practices tilt the scales of justice, when a competitor threatens the, or if a business is accused or needs advice, The Boesch Law Group is here to help.
 Whether a court finds competition to be fair or unfair often depends upon the quality of the representation, in complex and evolving areas relating to unfair advertising, misleading advertising, marketing, internet and website marketing, theft of trade secrets, thefts of customers and/or employees, and whether information is confidential and proprietary or merely an idea that is as free as the air.

-A fertile ground for litigation is where entrepreneurs break away from employers and take more with them than the shirts on their backs.
-What belongs to an employee and what does not, the lines that must be drawn between free and fair competition, and unfair and wrongful interference, often depends upon expert legal guidance and advice.
-Litigation avoidance, navigating complex rules where there may not be bright-line answers, arriving at sensible resolution with difficult people addressing complex legal concepts, the Boesch Law Group has decades of experience and success.
-In persuasive court presentations when necessary, in negotiations, and in settlement, competition requires competent legal assistance.
+A fertile ground for litigation is where entrepreneurs break away from employers and take more with them than their personal pictures.
+What belongs to an employee and what does not, the line between free and fair competition, and unfair and wrongful interference, often depends upon expert legal guidance and advice.
+Litigation avoidance, navigating complex rules where there may not be bright-line answers, arriving at sensible resolution with difficult people, addressing complex legal concepts, The Boesch Law Group has decades of experience and success in negotiations, and in settlement and, when necessary, in persuasive court presentations.